 The flight was crazy (any flight beyond Europe is cray for me).
 Thankfully, we flew with Singapore Air (after my experience with Aeroflot to Cuba, I should better stick to Singapore Air).
 We arrived in San Francisco past 9 pm and it was pretty chilly – you can imagine how excited we were, seeing how hot Singapore had been of late!
 We stayed at The Ritz-Carlton (spoiling ourselves a bit much, but heck it, we totally deserved it) for 4 nights.
 We loved everything about the hotel from the friendly staff to the well-maintained facilities.
 We were greeted with a tray of strawberries coated in chocolate and a sweet card congratulating us on our wedding!
 I am a sucker for such things, so this hotel gets all the brownie points from me!

 We had no itinerary for our honeymoon – nada!
 I brought only 1 set of clothes with me (Luq was astonished).
 He thought I was kidding until he opened my suitcase to reveal an empty one.
 That called for shopping in city, which was such a big mistake because it wasn’t exactly that cheap – got an overall from Levi’s for US$128, where I could get the exact one from a premium outlet at US$60.
 But let’s not go there… If I can sum up San Francisco in a few words it would be ‘a city of walking’.
 We walked up and down the slopes to everywhere (also because our hotel was centrally located).
 We planned to go for the Alcatraz Night Tour, but it was sold out, so if you want to go, you need to make an advanced booking as they have a quota of visitors each day.
-One of the crazier things we did (ever) was to queue up for more than 1 hr at “Mama’s”, which sells the best buttermilk pancakes in town.
+One of the crazier things we did (ever) was to queue up for more than 1 hr at “Mama’s”, which had the best buttermilk pancakes in town.
 Oh boy, it didn’t disappoint.
 I am missing every bit of it right now.
 Normally, Luq would have to finish up my food, but not for this one – got ‘em all down!
 Anyway, we didn’t do much in the city to be honest – just took a hell lot of videos because Luq wanted to put together a honeymoon video for us.
 We took the city bus tour to get acquainted with the city on our first day.
 This is probably the best way to learn about the city and then you can better plan your days ahead.
 We rented a car on our second last day in SF to drive out to Gilroy Premium Outlet.
 I heard premium outlets in US are the absolute bomb, but it didn’t match up to my expectations.
 Oh wells!

 Maui, on the other hand, was full of surprises.
 This place has got the word lepak all over it.
 Since I’m not really a beach destination person, I was like, “err, might be too chill out for me y’know” – too soon to speak!
 We stayed at The Fairmont Kea Lani (I’m a total convert now from Airbnb to 5-star hotels!) for 5 nights – yea, talk about ballin’, we were doing it a bit much.
 We were greeted very warmly at the reception.
 I would like to think that they’re super friendly, but Luq just burst it for me by saying that we paid shit load of money to stay there, hence, the service.
 Seriously, engineers.